Allotment Gardener's Guidelines

 ALLOTMENT GARDENING - WHAT CAN YOU GROW?

 Where possible, you should plant fruit trees in the middle of your plot, not on the edges where they may cast shade over neighbouring plots.
-Note: A maximum of 6 dwarf fruit trees are allowed on a plot.

 CARING FOR YOUR ALLOTMENT PLOT - MINIMUM STANDARD OF PLOT CULTIVATION